- Mon - Thurs: 9 - 9

 - Record a video resume for your professional website

 - Create your own brand

 People of all ages and skill levels can use our state-of-the-art software and equipment to create top quality products.
 Fusion is available to any guest with an active library card.
 Reservations are available in three-hour blocks.
 Contact our staff to reserve the whole lab, one or more computers, or a specific piece of equipment.

 Fusion Media Lab HoursMonday-Thursday, 9:30 a.m. - 8:30 p.m.

 Sunday, 12:30 p.m.- 4:30 p.m.

 One-on-One Training available by appointment.

-This month Parker Library is showcasing spin artist Bob Paulson.
+Art DisplayThroughout the month of December, Parker Library is showcasing spin artist Bob Paulson.

 Bob Paulson lives in Lone Tree, CO and began creating spin art 3 years ago after he had a dream of creating a spin art store.
 Bob explains spin art as an abstract art created by fluid dynamics and motion.
 He began by taking apart an old clothes dryer and designing his first machine to create spin art.
 Since the first prototype machine was made, Bob started using a woodworking router and now is experimenting with a three foot floor fan on its side.